 Biology is the Science of life.
 Studying A Level Biology will give you the opportunity to explore biological phenomena from the smallest molecule to the largest ecosystem.
 You can investigate many different interesting and fascinating topics such as genetic engineering, plant structure and biodiversity, how our bodies work and operate, and how ecosystems around us coexist.

 Biology is taught from the OCR A specification.
-You will sit the AS exam at the end of the first year then go on to sit the full A-level exams.
-There are three exam papers to be sat in Biology during the A Level Exams alongside a ‘Practical Endorsement’ of twelve groups of practical activities throughout your studies.
+You will sit A Level exams at the end of your second year.
+There are three exam papers to be sat in Biology alongside a ‘Practical Endorsement’ of twelve groups of practical activities throughout your studies.